jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *After five hundred years of Christian Europe pouring their wealth and effort on Asia, Christians in Asia made up less than three percent of the total population.
 We have to think deeply about why that was.*

 *In Europe, what people care about is truth.
 Even if institutions are corrupt, people will accept the truth.
 In Asia, this is not the case.
 Jesus said he is the way, the truth, and the life.
 In Europe, what compels people is truth.
 In Asia, what matters is the way.
 That explains the popularity of Buddhism—there is the clear eightfold-path.
-The Muslims have clear practices—fasting in Ramadan, the five prayers a day, and so on.
+Muslims have clear practices—fasting in Ramadan, the five prayers a day, and so on.
 In Chinese philosophy, it is Daoism.
 Christians—all they do is fight each other.
-They’re not able to show the way.*
+We haven't been able to show the way.*

-*There is a saying in Korea: 언행일치 and 언행불일치.
+*There are these two sayings in Korean: 언행일치 and 언행불일치.
 The first one means that what you say and what you do are consistent.
 The second is a way of making fun of hypocrites—those that say something and do something else.*

 *People around you are watching.
 You don’t have to say anything.
 They know what you believe.
-What we have to do is live the life of Jesus.*
+All we have to do is live the life of Jesus.*

-*But we cannot fully be like Jesus, and we have to admit it.
-Some are called to that.
+*But we cannot fully be like Jesus, and we have to admit this.
+Some are called be martyrs.
 We have Jesuits in India and elsewhere being persecuted and dying for the faith.
-I lived in the villages with Khmer people for three years when I was studying Khmer.
+I lived in villages with Khmer people for three years when I was studying Khmer.
 I could do that sort of thing until my mid-thirties, but then my body wouldn’t let me continue.
-If I continued to eat and live the way my friends did, maybe I would have died.
-Now, in the community house, even wanting to install AC in my room—I am humble enough to admit this.
+If I continued to eat and live the way my Khmer village friends did, maybe I would have died.
+Now, here in the community house, even wanting to install AC in my room—I am humble enough to admit this.
 All these good facilities—this is for the purpose of service.
 But each person is different and must discern what they are called to do.*

 <p style="text-align: center;">*</p>

-On protestants and Catholics and especially in Korea.
+On Korean protestants.

-*Koreans are not aware of how fundamentalist and marginal they are.
-The Americans that brought protestantism to Korea were very conservative.*
+*Korean protestants are not aware of how fundamentalist and marginal they are.
+The Americans that brought protestantism to Korea were very fundamentalist.
+The danger in religion is when people start to say, "I am right and you are wrong," even if this is the case.*

 <p style="text-align: center;">*</p>